Current UF students enrolled in other programs and former UF graduate students should contact ahc-dess@ufl.edu.

 Degree Completion

 The master’s degree program in pharmaceutical sciences with a concentration in pharmaceutics is administered through the University of Florida’s College of Pharmacy.
 Upon successful completion of these programs, students will receive a diploma stating Master of Science in Pharmacy issued by the Graduate School of the University of Florida.
-The transcripts will read Master of Science in Pharmacy and Pharmaceutical Sciences with concentration in Pharmaceutics.
+The transcripts will read Master of Science in Pharmacy (M.S.P.) with a major in Pharmaceutical Sciences, specializing in Model-Informed Drug Development.